VeeraEzhilVendhan/SpringBoot-Data-Jpa/README.md

 ### Student CRUD App

 This project built using spring data jpa and mysql.
-This is demonstrations of Spring Boot Data Jpa with MySQL.
+This is demonstration of Spring Boot Data Jpa with MySQL.

 Following functionalities this project includes